-Lagree isn’t just a hot workout trending worldwide today — it’s fitness revolutionized.
-If you’ve ever asked yourself, “is Lagree strength training?” it’s that and much more.
+Lagree isn’t just a hot workout trending worldwide today—it’s fitness revolutionized.
+If you’ve ever asked yourself, “is Lagree strength training?” well it’s that and much more.
 You get cardio, endurance, flexibility, balance, and strength in one killer dynamic workout.

 In this article, we clarify what strength training is and take a look at the abundance of benefits it comes with.
 We’ll also try and help you gain a better understanding of the following: